FarronF/limerick-council-meetings/meetings/2016/05/11-Community Leisure and Emergency Services Strategic Policy Committee Meeting/Minutes - Community Leisure and Emergency Services SPC - 2nd December 2015.md

 commitment in his role and that there was no better person to take on this role.
 He is looking

-forward to an exciting year and felt it is a great occasion for the country.--- Cllr.
+forward to an exciting year and felt it is a great occasion for the country.
+---
+Cllr.
 M. Hourigan queried how existing families will get involved.
 Mr. Brady informed the

 committee that Catriona Crowe is involved in a genealogy project where she is researching